eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Boolean

 This element controls whether Cyclone DDS advertises all the domain participants it serves in DDSI (when set to false), or rather only one domain participant (the one corresponding to the Cyclone DDS process; when set to true).
-In the latter case Cyclone DDS becomes the virtual owner of all readers and writers of all domain participants, dramatically reducing discovery traffic (a similar effect can be obtained by setting Internal/BuiltinEndpointSet to "minimal" but with less loss of information).
+In the latter case, Cyclone DDS becomes the virtual owner of all readers and writers of all domain participants, dramatically reducing discovery traffic (a similar effect can be obtained by setting Internal/BuiltinEndpointSet to "minimal" but with less loss of information).

 The default value is: "false".